DHTMLX/docs-suite/docs/tree/api/tree_data_config.md

 # data

-@short: sets a dataset for a tree
+@short: Optional.
+Sets a dataset for a tree

 @signature: {'data?: array;'}